JanWiszniowski/Ha3Py/README.md

 and the maximum possible earthquake magnitude, for a given area.
 Additional parameters can be evaluated when an alternative seismic magnitude occurrence model or a different magnitude distribution is defined.
-HyPy can incorporate any quality of catalogue, including paleo-earthquakes, historical records, and instrumental data, even if the catalogue has significant incompleteness.
+Hy3Py can incorporate any quality of catalogue, including paleo-earthquakes, historical records, and instrumental data, even if the catalogue has significant incompleteness.